Luxury travel to

 Art from the French Riviera

 Discover the many artists inspired by the Riviera: Picasso, Renoir, Chagall, Matisse, and Cézanne, among others.
 A chauffeur will pick you up for a day trip to visit the workshops, villages and collections of these artists.
 The Maeght Foundation in Saint Paul de Vence houses an unparalleled collection of contemporary art.
 The garden showcases art by Giacometti, Calder, Braque and Miro.
+For more on our art experiences.

 When is the best time to visit the French Riviera?